Commitments in Switzerland Volunteering

 For more information, go to: www.loveride.ch

 People with a physical or mental disability can find tremendous fulfillment through sport.
 It is a way of enhancing their quality of life and independence, and helping them to integrate.
 For nearly 50 years, PluSport, the umbrella organization for Swiss disabled sports, has coordinated and supported the sports-related activities of almost 12,000 people.
 The highlight of the year is the annual PluSport Day held in Magglingen in early July, which is a major event in the sporting calendar for recreational athletes with disabilities.
-Credit Suisse volunteers support PluSport in the staging of this major event.
+Credit Suisse volunteers support PluSport with the setup and dismantling process as well as with the supervision of individual disciplines.

 For more information, go to: www.plusport.ch